nielskee/draft-articles/tech-hiring-pt1.md

 any email communication, and invite people to email or call you if they need clarification on any part of the process.

-Remember also that proportionality is important, and that you need to get technical interviewing right for the experience level of the candidate.
+Rememer also that proportionality is important, and that you need to get technical interviewing right for the experience level of the candidate.
 If you're specifically hiring early careers candidates for a role, putting these candidates into the exact same process you use